bemson/subetha/PITCHME.md

  * Flight websites could know where you're going when they load <!-- .element: class="fragment" -->
  * News sites notice if you're into sports or politics <!-- .element: class="fragment" -->
  * Social sites ask if you wanna broadcast a post <!-- .element: class="fragment" -->
- * One, floating shopping cart for all your shopping
+ * One, floating shopping cart for all your shopping <!-- .element: class="fragment" -->

 ---